yukonblue/chewbaaka/README.md

 SEO has been an aspect that is currently lacking in this project.
 Contributions from folks that are experts in SEO are very much needed at the moment.

+### Help spread the words out

+Simply help spread the word out about the current plight of the cheetahs to your family and friends is a great way to help.

 ### How do I get started?